 The Dominican Republic has serene beaches and a beautiful climate.
 The cost of living is significantly lower than in the U.S., so people can make their retirement income stretch farther than they can in the United States.
 Even if part of your retirement income is taxed and you’ll have to fly home to see loved ones, the money you save on daily expenses could be well worth the relocation in retirement.
 Just make sure you are fully aware of possible criminal activity in whatever area you pick.

 Tips on Retiring

-- If you have the money to move abroad, an advisor can also help you understand the finer points of relocating, including the tax implications.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors to help you achieve your financial goals, get started now.
+- If you have the money to move abroad, a financial advisor can also help you understand the finer points of relocating, including the tax implications.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you narrow down your list of possible places to retire be sure to figure out how much your Social Security payments will be.
 You can estimate your monthly benefit amount with a Social Security calculator.